Notes from the Motherfield LIVE FAQs

 Q: What is Notes from the Motherfield?

-Notes is a storytelling platform and a movement of radical mothers dedicated to building community by telling the truth and listening to womxns’ stories.
-Based on Kore’s online essay series and newsletter feature of the same name (edited by Lisa Bowden), Notes from the Motherfield LIVE presents six mothers telling their unique, personal 10-minute stories.
-Bowden encountered the term “motherfield” in Joy Harjo’s blog, which referred to the imaginal colliding that happens while mothering––where truths that are hard to talk about exist—somewhere between grief and longing, the ineffable and mundane, breathtaking moments and numbing routine.
-It is a complicated, sacred place that requires a brave poetics to speak from.
+Notes is a storytelling platform and a movement of radical mothers dedicated to building community by telling the truth and listening to other womxns’ stories.
+Based on Kore’s online essay series and newsletter feature of the same name (edited by Lisa Bowden), Notes from the Motherfield LIVE presents five to six mothers telling a personal 10-minute story (sometimes in video or music performance, but mostly spoken).
+Bowden encountered the term “motherfield” in Joy Harjo’s blog, where she referred to the imaginal colliding that happens while mothering––where truths that are hard to talk about persist—somewhere between grief and longing, the ineffable and mundane, breathtaking moments and numbing routine.
+It is a complicated, sacred place requiring a brave poetics to speak from.

-At Motherfield LIVE, we enter into the project as tellers and listeners together, to hear one another’s unique stories, to keep narratives about mothering real, fully complex, and richly diverse.
-We hold this space to essay out loud, to pierce the veil of perfection and silence, and to keep the often invisibilized labor and particular oppressions of womxn and mothers visible.
-Motherfield LIVE is an intentionally created space and process for all mothers to tell their stories, and the series is intended to be a consciously inclusive project.
+At Motherfield LIVE, we enter the project as tellers and listeners together, to hear one another’s stories and to keep narratives about mothering real, fully complex, and richly diverse.
+We hold this space to essay out loud, to pierce the veil of perfection and silence, and to keep the often undervalued and invisible labor of womxn and mothers visible.
+Motherfield LIVE is an intentionally created space and process for all mothers to tell their stories, and is a consciously inclusive project.

-Storytelling alumnae and KPI team carry the work of this project forward, building large communities of care through story-coaching, sharing knowledge, and event coordination .
-Practice sessions provide the support that enables storytellers to share whatever particular thread is near and dear to them; to give voice to those things they have encountered while mothering—the wild beauty, the thorny conundrum that doesn’t let go, the double-edged liberatory decisions, the stunning judgements.
+Storytelling alumnae and the KPI MF team carry the project forward, building communities of care through story-coaching, sharing knowledge and experience, and providing event support.
+Practice sessions and rehearsals enable storytellers to share whatever particular thread is near and dear to them; to give voice to those things they have encountered while mothering—the wild beauty, the thorny conundrum that doesn’t let go, the double-edged liberatory decisions, the stunning judgements.

 We see you mamas, we are listening and witnessing with our ears, our eyes, and our hearts.